Shirt Project unveils gold 20th anniversary edition

 After much anticipation from the student body and the Notre Dame community, The Shirt 2009 is finally here – and it’s gold.

-The annual unveiling took place outside the Hammes Notre Dame Bookstore Friday afternoon in front of a crowd of over 4,000 people, who watched the big reveal of the 20th anniversary edition of The Shirt Project.
+The annual unveiling took place outside the Hammes Notre Dame Bookstore Friday afternoon in front of a crowd of more than 4,000 people, who watched the big revealing of the 20th anniversary edition of The Shirt Project.

 “The Shirt is something unique to Notre Dame and I wanted to do something unique to Notre Dame,” said The Shirt Project president Matt Barloh, explaining why he participated in the project.